 Non-Habitual Tax Residency

-Non-Habitual Tax Residency (NHR) is a program introduced in 2009 designed to attract foreign investors and individuals to become tax residents in Portugal.
+Non-Habitual Tax Residency (NHR) is a program introduced in 2009 that is designed to attract foreign investors and individuals to become tax residents in Portugal.
 NHR is a special tax regime for individuals who become tax residents of Portugal and have not been residents in Portugal in the previous five years.

 This program aims to offer a significant tax incentive to individuals who transfer their tax residence to Portugal.
 Under this program, eligible individuals can benefit from a flat-rate tax of 20 percent on most of their foreign-sourced income for a period of ten years.
 This program is particularly attractive to retirees, entrepreneurs, and individuals who work remotely.